l-a-yates/cpam/README.md

   interface.

-Our new package **cpam** provides a comprehensive framework for analysing time series omics data that combines statistical rigour with practical utility.
-The method leverages modern statistical approaches while remaining user-friendly, through sensible defaults and an interactive interface.
+Our new package **cpam** provides a comprehensive framework for analysing time series omics data.
+The method uses modern statistical approaches while remaining user-friendly, through sensible defaults and an interactive interface.
 Researchers can directly address key questions in time series analysis—when changes occur, what patterns they follow, and how responses are related.
 While we have focused on transcriptomics, the framework is applicable to other high-dimensional time series measurements, making it a valuable addition to the omics analysis toolkit.